-Our common scholarship application form must be complete and submitted by Aug.
-20 this summer, just a matter of days after we hope will be the start of your senior year.
-Applications are now available on the foundation’s website, cfjacksoncounty.org.
+Our common scholarship application form must be completed and submitted by Aug.
+22 this summer, just a matter of days after the start of your senior year.
+Applications are now available on the Foundation’s website, www.cfjacksoncounty.org.
 No reason to wait.
 You can start now.

 Foundation Vice President Sue Smith, who does much of the heavy lifting on our scholarship process, can answer questions about the application.
 She urges juniors to consider contacting teachers and others today — yes, this semester — about letters of recommendation.
 They’re a requirement of the application process.

 Two letters of recommendation are required with a maximum of one from a teacher.
-The other may come from anyone who knows you well — perhaps a pastor, your employer, a supervisor where you volunteer or maybe a family friend.
+The other may come from a pastor, your employer, a supervisor where you volunteer or perhaps a family friend.

 Gathering those letters of recommendation now rather than when school starts in early August would surely save some time and stress later.

-The foundation board of directors, staff and donors behind our scholarship funds hope to raise the level of educational attainment in our community and increase awareness of the opportunities to improve the quality of life in Jackson County.
+The Foundation Board of Directors, staff and donors behind our more than 50 scholarship funds hope to raise the level of educational attainment in our community and increase awareness of the opportunities to improve the quality of life in Jackson County.

-Concern about the education levels here was a key factor when the foundation brought together other partners from the community, such as the Seymour Chamber of Commerce and the city of Seymour, to build the Jackson County Learning Center, which now also benefits from the financial support of the Jackson County Board of Commissioners, Jackson County Council and Seymour Redevelopment Commission.
+Concern about the education levels here was a key factor when the Foundation brought together other partners from the community such as the Greater Seymour Chamber of Commerce and the city of Seymour to build the Jackson County Learning Center, which now also benefits from the financial support of the Jackson County Board of Commissioners, the Jackson County Council and the Seymour Redevelopment Commission.

-Some of that work includes the creation of Owl Manufacturing at Seymour High School, the Jobs for America’s Graduates program at Brownstown Central High School and pre-K programs at Brownstown, Crothersville, Medora and Seymour elementary schools.
+Some of that work includes the creation of Owl Manufacturing at Seymour High School, the iGrad mentoring program at Brownstown Central High School and pre-K programs at Brownstown, Crothersville, Medora and Seymour elementary schools.

-It may seem a little out of whack working with high school juniors and counselors now about spring 2021 scholarships when we’re about to distribute this year’s scholarship awards for the Class of 2020 (although even that delivery format remains up in the air right now), but it’s important that we make our juniors aware now of this important step that can help them and their parents finance their college educations.
+It may seem a little out of whack, working with high school juniors and counselors now about spring 2020 scholarships when we’re about to distribute this year’s scholarship awards for the Class of 2019, but it’s important that we make our juniors aware now of this important step that can help them and their parents finance their college educations.

-Dan Davis is president and chief executive officer of the Community Foundation of Jackson County, 107 Community Drive, Seymour, IN 47274.
+Dan Davis is president and CEO of the Community Foundation of Jackson County, 107 Community Drive, Seymour, IN 47274.
 For information about donating to the foundation, call 812-523-4483 or send an email to [email protected].
-Send comments to [email protected].
+Send comments to awoods@aim